AdamLaing/MockLecture/README.md

 # MockLecture
-A Mock Lecture for TDI
+A Mock Lecture for TDI about Hypothesis Testing and Bayesian Inference